 ON-CAMPUS STUDENTS ATTENDANCE: For on-campus students, roll will be taken each class.
 Please notify the instructor beforehand if you need to miss a class.
-If you incur more than three (3) absences, your course grade will go down one letter grade increment for every additional class missed.
 You are expected to come to class on time and to stay until the end.
 Please let the instructor know before class if you must leave early.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/.